SASTRA-iGEM2019/ToeholdSwitchDesign/README.md

 ---
 This repository provides insight into [iGEM SASTRA 2019](https://2019.igem.org/Team:SASTRA_Thanjavur)'s software effort to predict the ON/OFF ratio of toehold switches.
 The ON/OFF ratio represents the dynamic range of the toehold switch, an important *in vitro* metric to determine the efficacy and performance of a toehold switch.

-The repository is organized in the following structure:

-(1) data folder: contains the 228 toehold instances collected from the literature [1,2,3] and used in our study (please see citation).

-(2) GrammarParser.py: A tool for , described below

-(3) predict.py: A tool for

-(4) toehold_efficacy_predict.sh: A wrapper for , described below.

 We provide two tools to work with the design of toehold switches:

 (1) GrammarParser.py: